MichLiang/michliang.github.io/books.md

 3/10 | You've Reached Sam by Dustin Thao | Recommended by: Francesca (my sister-in-law)

   - About how a girl's boyfriend dies, and then somehow they're still able to communicate through phone call.
   - I didn't really enjoy how there were more questions than answers by the end of the book.
 Also, main character was a little bit unlikable, and the relationships lacked dimension.
+My sister did give me a heads up that she also did not enjoy this book!

 9.5/10 | Tress of the Emerald Sea by Brandon Sanderson | Recommended by: Abbey (my coworker)